thesoul214/typescript-cheatsheet/README.md

   type ReducerAction<R extends Reducer<any, any>> = R extends Reducer<any, infer A> ?
 A : never;
 ```

 The main take of this, is that reducers are functions that take a previous state as a first argument, and an action **(which includes the payload)** as a second argument.
 This action will let the programmer decide what to do in the reducer.
-Let's now compare how your typical `useReducer` looks like in JavaScript to a typical `useReducer` in TypeScript:
+Let"s now compare how your typical `useReducer` looks like in JavaScript to a typical `useReducer` in TypeScript:

 **JavaScript**: